 OMG, is all I can say.
 These Southern Fried Oysters were crunchy on the outside, and SO super tender on the inside.
 This may be one of the best recipes out there.
 To give them a southern touch and a little kick, I used an amazing seasoning blend, Bayou Catch, from Kitchen Crafted!
 You can find their fabulous blends of spreads and seasonings in most local grocery stores.
 Feel free to substitute with trusty Old Bay.

-This dish will make a great appetizer, or you could even use to create a Po’ Boy!
+This dish will make a great appetizer, or you could even use to create an Oyster Po’ Boy!
 In addition, you are also going to love, love, love this homemade remoulade sauce.
 Southern Fried Oysters can be on your table in less than twenty minutes.
 This recipe will yield approximately two dozen fried oysters.
 Believe me, they will be devoured in seconds!
 So, you may want to consider making more.

-I used oysters from The Carolina Meat & Fish Co.
-Have them shucked for you, or buy them by the pint.
 Shucked oysters are a high commodity during the holidays.
 They can also be used for Oyster Stew (on my list to make) and for an incredible Oyster Dressing.
 Highly recommend using medium-to-large sized oysters for this recipe.

 HOW TO PREPARE SOUTHERN FRIED OYSTERS